A NOTE FROM THE OWNER ABOUT

 Schweiss Lifts straps have proven to be by a far superior method of lifting any bifold door.
 Lift straps wrap on top of themselves by design, elimnating any common cable issues, like overlapping, rubbing and fraying.
 Lift straps are much quieter than cable doors!

 Schweiss will do strap conversions on other brand bifold doors, no matter the make or model.
-Schweiss has received thousands of calls from existing outdated cable bifold door owners wanting to retrofit their outdated cable door system to the "Schweiss Patented Liftstraps"
+Schweiss has recieved thousands of calls from existing outdated cable bifold door owners wanting to retrofit their outdated cable door system to the "Schweiss Patented Liftstraps"

 Schweiss has received thousands of calls from owners of existing outdated cable bifold doors